phoenix741/woodstock-backup/docs/website/doc/internal/pool.md

    ├── aa
    │    ├── aa
    │    │    ├── aa
-   │    │    │    ├── REFCNT
-   │    │    │    │     ├── sha256 cnt
-   │    │    │    │     ├── sha256 cnt
-   │    │    │    │     └── sha256 cnt
-   │    │    │    ├── LOCK
-   │    │    │    │     └── host backupNumber
    │    │    │    └── aaaaaacdefghih-sha256.zlib
+   │    │    │    └── aaaaaacdefghih-sha256.info
+   ├── unused
+   ├── statistics.yml
+   ├── REFCNT
+   ├── history.yml
+   ├── disk_history.yml
 ```

-In each leaf directory, we would have a `LOCK` file that would be used to lock the directory when the `REFCNT` is modified.
-The `REFCNT` is
+The `unused` file is used to list all the chunks that are not used in any backup.
+This file is used to purge the pool.
-used to count the number of times the chunk is used in a backup.
-When the number of uses of the file is down to 0, this file can be deleted.
+The `REFCNT` file is used to count the number of times the chunk is used in a backup.
+A lock file is used to lock the
-This can be used to purge old files, from old backup.
+pool when the `REFCNT` or `unused` file is modified.
+If the count of a sha256 in the `REFCNT` file is changed to 0, the
+chunk is moved to the `unused` file.

 The content of the chunk is stored directly in a file (that can be compressed).